MatthewGerber/raspberry-py/docs/cad-parts.md

      ) -> float:
          return (steps_per_mm * expected_mm) / actual_mm
      ```
+* Bed update with direct-drive extrusion:  In the end, the automatic bed leveling update did not work very well.
+Some
+  prints did okay, but others had issues when printing over the entire print bed.
+I ended up reverting back to the stock
+  Ender 3 firmware as follows:
+  1. Visit the Creality Cloud [firmware site](https://www.crealitycloud.com/downloads/firmware/ender-series/ender-3)
+  2. Download `Ender-3Marlin2.0.6HW4.2.2 GD Version firmware`, as my Ender 3 has the 4.2.2 mainboard with the GD chip.
+  3. After flashing the firmware, the default language is Chinese.
+The language menu is second from bottom in the main
+     interface.
+  4. Recalibrate the extrusion stepper motor (see above).
+  I updated to [a glass bed](https://www.amazon.com/Creality-Ender-Glass-Upgraded-235x235x4mm/dp/B07RD6D2ZQ/), which is
+  very flat, and also to [a direct-drive](https://www.amazon.com/dp/B09KG8MMQ2) adapter for the extrusion motor.
+This
+  has been working well.
 * 3D printer web interface:  I use [OctoPrint](https://octoprint.org) with my Raspberry Pi as an efficient and easy way
 to manage print jobs.
 See [here](octoprint.md) for tips on configuring OctoPrint on the Pi.
 * Tips for changing the bowden tube and nozzle, particularly when the extruder stepper motor is skipping, the extruder